Eleanore Ferranti Whitaker is a published author of two suspense genre novels and a short story fiction and non-fiction writer.

 Basics of Good and Evil

-In 2017, there is an attempt to avoid labeling what we know is "wrong," as "evil."
+In recent years, there is an attempt to avoid labeling what we know is "wrong," as "evil."
 Rather, the wrong is laundered and made to seem "normal."
-Can it thus be said "evil" is "normal?"
+Can it thus be said that "evil" is "normal?"
 If so, how does this predilection to refuse to admit wrong affect young children?
 Do we teach them to remove the word "evil" from their vocabularies and replace it with "normal?"

 We hear a lot about "changing values."
 Is evil a value?
 Is evil a value that can be changed to appear more palatable?
 How does changing evil to be more normal square with the human conscience?
 It doesn't.